Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/content-boards.md

 <img src="../images/pin-content-selection.png" alt="Choosing content from the cloud storage to be pinned in Slingshot" width="800"/>

-Alternatively, you can go to an existing Cloud Storage and choose **Pin to Board** as show below.
+Alternatively, you can go to an existing cloud storage and choose _Pin to Board_ as show below.

 <img src="../images/pin-content-alternate.png" alt="Pinning content from the cloud storage" width="800"/>